LamekaRjeggr/nostr-obsidian-graph/README.md

 This plugin integrates Nostr with Obsidian, allowing you to fetch and organize your Nostr content within Obsidian's vault structure.

+Compatibility

+	This plugin has only been tested on macOS.
+Compatibility with other operating systems is currently unverified.

 ## Features

 - Fetch notes from Nostr relays (up to 500 notes per batch)